johnnycatsf/psychedeli.ca/app/views/articles/content/2012-11-25-blogging-from-scratch.md

 After attempting this setup, I was poised to find out that "fighting the framework" against all of Jekyll's better judgment was a bad idea.
-As I continued to experiment more with my blog, Jekyll became less and less of a viable alternative to a standard database-driven blogging engine.
-I once again turned to Rails.

-So why did I turn to Rails at this point?
+As I continued to experiment more with my blog, Jekyll became simply an obstacle rather than a solution in my quest to make my blog better and more powerful.
+In addition, my folder structure a few years ago looked very similar to your typical Rails application, with some minor renaming differences.
+So I decided to swallow my pride and return to the Rails ecosystem.

-- I'm comfortable screwing around with its internals
+Doing so provided a number of significant advantages:

-- It comes with a test suite built-in (so I can test other apps that live on this stack)
+- It comes with a test suite built-in, so I can not only test the custom Markdown processor I wrote, but also the other libraries that are used to build the content on this site.
 - Deployment with Capistrano and on Heroku is easier than wrangling static sites to work inside a Rack environment.
+This was probably the **biggest** reason, as updating the blog frequently became somewhat of an issue using my cobbled-together Jekyll site on Rack.
+- Rails has the ability to cache entire pages to HTML, just like how Jekyll compiled my Markdown to static HTML.
+Using a custom library for parsing out YAML front matter and Markdown content with ActionView, we can implement pretty much the same thing that Jekyll was doing, with the obvious advantage of being inside the Rails stack and having access to the entire ecosystem of tools built for use with this framework.

 As I've become more and more comfortable with Rails 3, I've also noticed a huge push towards modularity in the Rails framework.
 Now that I don't have to include ActiveRecord